A successful way to keep visitors on your website is by paying attention to detail and ultimately building a great looking website!

 If you are going to use the call-to-action in the home page area, visitors expect to see it in the upper portion of the site including the email address and phone, usually.

 You will find when browsing the internet these days that most modern design will have a slider in the upper portion of the website with several banners scrolling at random speeds often separated by a 4-5 second pause between each transition.

 Building a responsive website means that it has to adapt to a variety of mobile devices and browsers.
 Responsive web design is now one of the definitive tools that webmasters can contribute to the value of a site.
 Making a site mobile friendly is usually done through the use of several alternative CSS sheets that are called upon depending on the device or browser that is being used.
 This will make for a great viewing experience for the visitors to your website.

-Remember, simplicity is key!
+Remember, simplicity is key when designing a great looking website!
 Don’t have an over-cluttered site with confusion navigation and too may call-to-action or Ad areas like Adsense or Clickbank.
 Get rid of unnecessary elements and replace them with simple graphics with nice looking fonts and colors.

 Make sure each page of your website pops, just like the home-page.
 Someone might land on the contact page from an iPhone 4 and cannot actually see the menu for some reason, and before they can check out your services page, they get frustrated and bounce.
 Say goodbye to that paycheck!
 You get the picture.